 - Students wishing to apply for readmission must submit a readmission form to the director of admissions. - If readmitted, a student may repeat a course only once. - A course must be repeated the next term in which the course is offered.
-Absences longer than one semester require an application for a leave of absence. - Students have the option to be readmitted into the accelerated track the next term the course is offered or to change tracks and be readmitted into the BSN-P full-time or parttime track based on space availability. - Requests for readmission will be evaluated on an individual basis. - The decision to readmit a student will be based on the following criteria: - Available space within the program. - Review and evaluation of the student's professional and ethical behavior as well as academic and clinical performance at the time of withdrawal or dismissal. - Kettering College cumulative GPA of at least 2.6 (a higher GPA may be needed to be competitive).
-Note: Calculation of readmission GPA will not include the failing letter grade of the last nursing course where the student was not successful. - o Submission of evidence demonstrating potential for academic success. - Students are not eligible for readmission following failure of two nursing courses.
+Absences longer than one semester require an application for a leave of absence. - Students who have passed the courses in the first Fall Term A have the option to be readmitted into the accelerated track the next term the course is offered or to change tracks and be readmitted into the BSN-P full-time or parttime and complete the accelerated track curriculum based on space availability. - If a student receives a W or a grade lower than a C in the first Fall Term A and the student is readmitted into the BSN-P track the student will need to complete the BSN-P track curriculum. - Requests for readmission will be evaluated on an individual basis.

+- The decision to readmit a student will be based on the following criteria: - o Available space within the program. - Review and evaluation of the student's professional and ethical behavior as well as academic and clinical performance at the time of withdrawal or dismissal. - Kettering College cumulative GPA of at least 2.6 (a higher GPA may be needed to be competitive).
+Note: Calculation of readmission GPA will not include the failing letter grade of the last nursing course where the student was not successful. - Submission of evidence demonstrating potential for academic success. - Students are not eligible for readmission following failure of two nursing courses.
 A student may not enroll more than twice in any course.
-Please see the withdrawal policy in the Student Handbook. - A grade of W counts as enrollment in a course. - Remediation may be required for students who have been out of the nursing program track for two semesters or longer. - A plan of success will be developed on an individual basis.
+Please see the withdrawal policy in the Student Handbook. - o A grade of W counts as enrollment in a course. - Remediation may be required for students who have been out of the nursing program track for two semesters or longer. - A plan of success will be developed on an individual basis.
 This plan may include but not be limited to skills remediation, testing remediation, and auditing of previous nursing courses as determined by the Division of Nursing. - o General College policies on tuition and fees for remediation of courses will apply. - Readmitted students enter under the curriculum, program policies, and Academic Bulletin in place during the semester of reentry into the program track.